 If you say you’ve been to Mardi Gras and never stayed ’til Tuesday, then you have no idea what it’s all about.
 This is the day the locals look forward to, and it’s evident in the creative costumes and weary faces.

 The day begins with the Zulu Social Aid & Pleasure Club’s Zulu Parade, which winds its way through Central City before heading downtown on the traditional route.

 What began as a satirical parade poking fun at the traditional white-only krewes has grown in popularity over the years, as parade-goers tussle for a prized decorated coconut thrown by a black rider dressed in black face.

-Following the Zulu parade is Rex, the secretive king of Carnival, who reigns over the Rex Parade.
+Following the Zulu parade is Rex, the secretive king of the New Orleans Carnival, who reigns over the Rex Parade.
 Catch a glimpse of Rex and then head into the French Quarter toward Jackson Square, where you can people-watch the day away.

 KREWE OF ST. ANNE & KREWE OF JULU PARADES